-- You’re guaranteed to have the opportunity to invest in the fund.
-It is quite possible that a fund will close its fundraising once they reach their goal.
+You’re guaranteed to have the opportunity to invest in the fund.
+It is quite possible that a fund will close its fundraising once they reach its goal.

-- You don’t get to see the properties that they’ve already purchased–or at least, not many of them.
-Often, you invest based on criteria they present, and it requires even more trust.
+You don’t get to see the properties that they’ve already purchased–or at least, not many of them.
+Often, you invest based on the criteria they present, and it requires even more trust.

-- You just don’t have much info such as to how the properties are running so far or how much money they think they will raise.
+You just don’t have much info such as how the properties are running so far or how much money they think they will raise.

 Investing Late at the End

-- Many times, you might commit to investing in the fund, but your capital may not be needed for a while because they’re still using capital that was committed earlier.
-So you have to hold on your fund for the day they’re going to want to use it.
-Since you want those funds relatively liquid, you’re probably not going to put it in anything but a high yield savings or money market account.
+Many times, you might commit to investing in the fund, but your capital may not be needed for a while because they’re still using capital that was committed earlier.
+So you have to hold on to your fund for the day they’re going to want to use it.
+Since you want those funds relatively liquid, you’re probably not going to put it in anything but a high-yield savings or money market account.